CpServiceSpb/OpenSSLOcsp/README.txt

 Examples:
-launch OSSL as responder at "current" mode (as it was) :
+launch OSSL as responder at "current" mode - as it was: openssl ocsp -index /path/IndexDB.txt -rsigner /path/RSign1.crt -rkey /path/RSign1.key -CA /path/RootCA.crt -port 50000 or openssl ocsp -index /psth/IndexDB.txt -rsigner /path/RSign1.crt -rkey /path/RSign1.key -CA /path/RootCA.crt -reqin /path/some.req

+launch OSSL as responder at "new" mode - as from now (for this mode, workign with "-port" parmeter is more preferable (optimal) then with "-reqin" : openssl ocsp -ocspdb -index /path/IndexDB.txt -port 50000 or openssl ocsp -ocspdb -index /path/IndexDB.txt -reqin /path/some.req

+Add the trinity of Root certificate, responder certificte/key to Index DB: